czb3279338858/axios-interceptor/README.md

   // Optional, used to determine the uniqueness of a request.
 The default getKey logic is listed separately below. getKey(config: InternalAxiosRequestConfig): string {
    ...
-  },
-  // Optional, in vue, when you want to cache data that is responsive, you can do this. setCache(cacheMap: CacheMap, key: string, response: AxiosResponse){
-    const refResponse = {
-      ...response,
-      data:ref(response.data)
-    }
-    cacheMap.set(key, refResponse)
   }
 })
 ```